 - Birth to Three providers who offer on-site services to child care programs

 - Administrative or other staff with direct care responsibility

 A few specifics about eligibility:

 - If you’re planning to work in a summer youth camp, you’re not eligible yet.
 Providers and other staff at youth camps (and other programs that are not open) become eligible starting 60 days before the program opens.
-So for example, if your camp opens on July 1, you become eligible for the vaccine on May 1.
+As of April 5, all individuals 16 and over become eligible regardless of employment status.

 - At this stage in the vaccine rollout, family members in family child care homes are not eligible to get the vaccine (unless they are otherwise eligible based on their age or employment in a phase 1a healthcare category).